ltshb/howto/DUAL_BOOT.md

 Follow the step defined in https://medium.com/@chrishantha/encrypting-disks-on-ubuntu-19-04-b50bfc65182a

 As mentioned in above I had to repeat this procedure 3 times as the first two did not worked and broke my USB Key.
 No idea why, both USB Key were from the same Vendor !
 The third USB that I used was from a different Vendor.

+Based on the link above I create 3 partitions:_

+1. /boot => 512MB
+2. / (root) => 48.8GB
+3. /home => 79GB

+⚠️ **512MB for my /boot partition is not enough for ubuntu 20.04 !!!
+I have to often do some manual kernel cleanup due to /boot being full, see https://github.com/ltshb/howto/blob/main/BOOT_PARTITION_CLEAN_UP.md.
+I would recommend at 1GB for /boot.**

 # 6. Configure auto removal of old kernel to avoid filling /boot partition